 Choosing The Right Swimming Pool Pump

-The most important thing about choosing a swimming pool pump is NOT to pay too much attention to the HP(Horsepower rating)...heres some examples:
+The most important thing about choosing a swimming pool pump is NOT to pay too much attention to the HP(Horsepower rating)...here are some examples:

-This 1 HP pump shown below pumps almost 100 GPM(gallons per minute) at 50 feet of total dynamic head(a measurement of friction the pump must overcome due to plumbing restrictions,pumping through the filter,heater,etc.) The pump shown below is a Jandy Stealth Pump.
-Later this year (2008), Jandy will be coming out with a multispeed permanent magnet motor version of this pump.
+This 1 HP swimming pump shown below pumps almost 100 GPM(gallons per minute) at 50 feet of total dynamic head(a measurement of friction the pump must overcome due to plumbing restrictions,pumping through the filter,heater,etc.) The swimming pool pump shown below is a Jandy Stealth Pump.

 Now this 1 HP pump shown below will only pump 38 GPM at the same total dynamic head as the pump above!
 Its one of the Hayward pool pumps brand line.